IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

-**The progress will be as follows:**
+**The process will be as follows:**

 **A. Gather information from the video.**

-**B. Isolate the correct location and rejecting the wrong locations using online tools.**
+**B. Isolate the correct location and reject the wrong locations using online tools.**

-**C. Collect evidence to proof that the location is the same as the one from the video.**
+**C. Collect evidence to prove that the location is the same as the one from the video.**